Business and Other Risks

 (1) Economic Trends in Customer Industries

-As of June 30, 2023, the Group employs 24,125 engineers in Japan, 91.6 percent (22,102) of whom are permanent employees.
+As of June 30, 2024, the Group employs 26,054 engineers in Japan, 92.4 percent (24,061) of whom are permanent employees.
 If the industries to which our customers belong experience downturns, the Group may experience shortened work hours, less-advantageous contractual terms, or cancellation of labor dispatch contracts in progress.
 As the Group employs significant numbers of permanent employed engineers, the burden of personnel costs for standby employees could increase during phases of economic downturn, which may affect the Group’s business performance and financial position.
 The Group is strengthening education and training to increase value addition by engineers and is working hard to maintain a stable engineer utilization rate.
 In addition, by doing business with a broad range of industries and customers, we are able to diversify risk by not being significantly affected by the business conditions of any particular industry or customer.
-The share of revenue of the Group’s top 10 customers was 12.7% (for the fiscal year under review).
+The share of revenue of the Group’s top 10 customers was 11.6% (for the fiscal year under review).

 (2) Long-Term Trends in the Global Economy

 Demand for Group services linked firmly to R&D and IT systems development at our customers.
 Major Japanese companies, many of which are main customers of the Group, continue to invest in R&D to maintain global competitiveness.
 This is a factor in the Group’s growth.
 However, in the event that the recent return to protectionism around the world, continued restrictions on liberal economies in the future, or the shift to regular global spread of new infectious diseases causes a pivot among many Japanese companies to passive investment in R&D, such events could reduce demand for engineering talents in Japan.
 This could lead to a decrease in the demand for technical personnel, which in turn could have an impact on the Group’s business operations and earnings.
+The Group has established its ability to respond to economic fluctuations by ensuring financial soundness, promoting greater efficiency in administrative operations, strengthening the monitoring of economic and demand trends in Japan and the countries in which it operates, and implementing forward-looking KPI management.

 -Technology Trend-